DEFCESCO/blog.defcesco.io/_posts/2023-07-06-Hacking-the-Modern-Stack.md

 ---
-title: Hacking the Modern Stack: A Journey through Stored XSS, Redis Cache Poisoning, and Pickle Deserialization in the NEOCC Capture the Flag Tournament
+title: Hacking the Modern Stack | A Journey through Stored XSS, Redis Cache Poisoning, and Pickle Deserialization in the NEOCC Capture the Flag Tournament
 ---

 ## Conquering the Scrapeware Challenge and Securing Victory in the NEOCC CTF